igormv28/ibmcloud-kubernetes/README.md

 `ibmcloud cr login`

-2. Pull a test image from Docker Hub.
+2. Push a test image from Docker Hub.

+`docker push yeasy/simple-web`

+3. Pull the test image from Docker Hub.

 `docker pull yeasy/simple-web`

-3. Choose a repository and tag by which you can identify the image.
+4. Choose a repository and tag by which you can identify the image.
 Use the same repository and tag for the rest of this Quick Start.

 `docker tag yeasy/simple-web:latest us.icr.io/<my_namespace>/simple-web:latest`

-4. Push the image.
+5. Push the image.

 `docker push us.icr.io/<my_namespace>/simple-web:latest`

-5. Verify that your image is in your private registry.
+6. Verify that your image is in your private registry.

 `ibmcloud cr image-list`